Emergency Responder Stationing

 π Key Contributions

-- We utilize a Transformer-based actor to handle variable numbers of responders and depots during region-level reallocation.
+- Utilized a Transformer-based actor network to handle variable numbers of responders in region-scale reallocation

 π High-Level Overview of the SOTA Approach with Hierarchical Coordination